East Cowes: Transport

 East Cowes is linked to the mainland by Red Funnel's vehicle ferry service.
 The Cowes Floating Bridge links East Cowes with Cowes throughout the day.
 It is a chain ferry, and is one of the few remaining not to be replaced by a physical bridge.

-Southern Vectis operate bus route 4 linking the town with Ryde and bus routes route 5 and 25 linking the town with Newport including intermediate villages.
+Southern Vectis operate bus route 4 linking the town with Ryde and bus routes 5 and 25 linking the town with Newport including intermediate villages.

 The Isle of Wight Coastal Path runs through East Cowes.